 “Hell is a democracy but heaven is a kingdom.” – St John of Kronstadt

-Welcome to the official website of the Royal Office of the Crown of Belarus and the Byelorussian Patriarchate of St Andrew the First-Called Apostle.
-The Royal Office and the Belarus Monarchist Association exist to support the Byelorussian Patriarchate, the Principality of Miensk and the Royal House Polanie-Patrikios, and to advocate monarchical restoration for Belarus.
+The Royal Office of the Crown of Belarus and the Belarus Monarchist Association exist to support the Byelorussian Patriarchate of St Andrew the First-Called Apostle, the Principality of Miensk and the Royal House Polanie-Patrikios, and to advocate monarchical restoration for Belarus.
+The administration of the Royal Office has been combined with that of the Abbey-Principality of San Luigi in reflection of the fact that the two have shared a common headship since 2015.

 The Royal House traces its ancient descent from Rurik and the first rulers of Belarus as well as holding unbroken Apostolic Succession (for its head is both a Prince and a Bishop) from the Apostle St Andrew through the Ecumenical Patriarchate.
 It has achieved wide international recognition from hierarchs of the Orthodox Churches, other Christian and non-Christian faith leaders, and other Royal Houses around the world.
-Since 2015, the Head of the Royal House has also (as Edmond III) been Prince-Abbot of the Abbey-Principality of San Luigi, an ecclesiastical state which was briefly sovereign in the Fezzan between 1883-84 and received the subsequent recognition both of Grand Duke Cyril of Russia (de jure Czar in exile) and of King Peter II of Yugoslavia.
+The members of the Royal House currently live in the United Kingdom and the United States of America.

 What and where is Royal Belarus?